Stephen Sondheim: Merrily We Roll Along

-Merrily We Roll Along (1981), with a book by George Furth, is one of Sondheim's most traditional scores; songs from the musical were recorded by Frank Sinatra and Carly Simon.
-According to Sondheim's music director Paul Gemignani, "Part of Steve's ability is this extraordinary versatility".
-The show was not the success their previous collaborations had been: after a chaotic series of preview performances, it opened to widely negative reviews, and closed after a run of less than two weeks.
-Due to the high quality of Sondheim's score, the show has been repeatedly revised and produced in the ensuing years.
+Merrily We Roll Along (1981), with a book by George Furth, is based on the 1934 play by George S. Kaufman and Moss Hart.
+Like the play, it employs reverse chronology.
+The show was not the success his earlier Prince collaborations had been: after a chaotic series of preview performances, it opened to widely negative reviews, and closed after a run of less than two weeks.
 Martin Gottfried wrote, "Sondheim had set out to write traditional songs ...
 But [despite] that there is nothing ordinary about the music."
+Frank Rich wrote: "Mr. Sondheim has given this evening a half-dozen songs that are crushing and beautiful—that soar and linger and hurt.
+But the show that contains them is a shambles."

 Sondheim later said: "Did I feel betrayed?
 I'm not sure I would put it like that.
 What did surprise me was the feeling around the Broadway community—if you can call it that, though I guess I will for lack of a better word—that they wanted Hal and me to fail."
-Sondheim and Furth continued to revise the show in subsequent years.
-An acclaimed feature documentary on the show and its aftermath, Best Worst Thing That Ever Could Have Happened, directed by Merrily cast member Lonny Price, and produced by Bruce David Klein, Kitt Lavoie, and Ted Schillinger, premiered at the New York Film Festival on November 18, 2016.
+Due to the high quality of Sondheim's score, Sondheim and Furth continued to revise the show.
+A documentary on the show and its aftermath, Best Worst Thing That Ever Could Have Happened, directed by Merrily cast member Lonny Price and produced by Bruce David Klein, Kitt Lavoie, and Ted Schillinger, premiered at the New York Film Festival in 2016.
 A film adaptation of Merrily We Roll Along, directed by Richard Linklater, began production in 2019 and is planned to continue for the next two decades to allow the actors to age in real time.
 An off-Broadway revival starring Jonathan Groff, Daniel Radcliffe, and Lindsay Mendez ran from November 2022 to January 2023 at the New York Theatre Workshop; it moved to Broadway in fall 2023.
-Merrily won 2024 Tony Awards for Best Revival of a Musical, Best Performance by an Actor in a Leading Role in a Musical (Jonathan Groff), Best Performance by an Actor in a Featured Role in a Musical (Daniel Radcliffe), and Best Orchestrations (Jonathan Tunick).
+In 2024, Merrily won Tony Awards for Best Revival of a Musical, Best Performance by an Actor in a Leading Role in a Musical (Groff), Best Performance by an Actor in a Featured Role in a Musical (Radcliffe), and Best Orchestrations (Jonathan Tunick).

-Merrilys failure greatly affected Sondheim; he was ready to quit theater and do movies, create video games or write mysteries: "I wanted to find something to satisfy myself that does not involve Broadway and dealing with all those people who hate me and hate Hal."
+Merrilys failure deeply affected Sondheim; he was ready to quit theater and make movies, design video games or write mysteries: "I wanted to find something to satisfy myself that does not involve Broadway and dealing with all those people who hate me and hate Hal."
 After Merrily, Sondheim and Prince did not collaborate again until their 2003 production of Bounce.